AnoukSmet/AnoukSmet/README.md

 # Hello there!
 My name is Anouk! 👋
-### I am a Full stack Developer, currently working on my final Milestone project!
+### Currently employed as a Backend Developer at Incentro NEXT

 📚  Currently immersing myself into the wonderful world of Coding
 🐕  Favorite activity...
 Spend time with my dog (apologies to my partner!😉 )